 When is it?

 It occurs on the last Saturday of October every year.
-This year it falls on the 25th of October.
+This year it falls the night of October 30.

 What does it mean?